EbenOA233/Data_Analysis_Portfolio_Projects/Customer Shopping Behavior Analysis/README.md

 ## 1. **Executive Summary**

-This project analyses **49,477 retail transactions** from multiple malls in Istanbul to uncover patterns in customer behaviour, product performance, seasonal trends, mall performance, and payment preferences.
+This project analyses **49,477 real retail transactions** from multiple malls in Istanbul throughout 2022 and January 2023 to uncover patterns in customer behaviour, product performance, seasonal trends, mall performance, and payment preferences.
+The data gives a glimpse into the real shopping lifestyle and choices by customers in Istanbul.
 The insights support data-driven decisions in marketing, inventory management, and sales optimization.

 ## 2. **Business Problem**

-Business owners are fraught with questions/challenges such as:
+Businesses are fraught with questions/challenges such as:

-- Identifying their top-revenue and top-selling product categories.
+-	Identifying top-revenue and top-selling product categories to stock.
-- Understanding how products perform across different shopping malls.
+-	Performance of products across different shopping malls.
-- The seasonal fluctuations in customer demand.
+-	Tracking seasonal trends of customer demand of products.
-- How age and gender influence sale quantities.
+-	Understanding how age and gender influence products sale-quantity.
-- Payment-method customer preference.
+-	Determining payment method preferences by customers across shopping malls.

-Therefore, this project answers these business questions using exploratory data analytics (EDA) and provides visualization.
+Therefore, this project addresses these business problems using exploratory data analytics (EDA) and provides visualization.

 ## 3. **Methodology**

 **Data Cleaning:** Checked for missing values & duplicates, formatted dates, renamed columns, handled categories, grouped customer ages

+**Column Renaming:** invoice_no as _Invoice_no_, customer_id as _Customer_ID_, gender as _Gender_, age as _Age_, category as _Category_, quantity as _Quantity_Sold_, price as _Unit_Price_, payment_method as _Payment_Method_, invoice_date as _Invoice_Date_, shopping_mall as _Shopping_Mall_

 **Feature Engineering:** Added *Total Revenue* column (Quantity × Unit Price), created *Year-Month* for seasonality analysis